 Guest post by Aiven.io

-Aiven covers relational database requirements with our best-in-class PostgreSQL Database-as-a-service (DBaaS) and also supports various different types of NoSQL workloads with Redis in-memory database and cache, Elasticsearch full-text search engine and JSON document store, InfluxDB time series database and Grafana data visualization toolkit.
+Aiven covers relational database requirements with our best-in-class PostgreSQL Database-as-a-service (DBaaS) and also supports various types of NoSQL workloads with Redis in-memory database and cache, Elasticsearch full-text search engine and JSON document store, InfluxDB time series database and Grafana data visualization toolkit.
 A high-throughput Kafka serves messaging needs.

 We have offered a fully managed Kafka service for some time now, and we are quite often asked about just how many messages can you pipe through a given service plan tier on a selected cloud.
 So here’s a benchmark we conducted to give you a rough idea on just how well Apache Kafka performs in the public cloud.